-To improve accessibility, confidentiality, and transparency in handling complaints, the IAU will:
+To enhance accessibility, confidentiality, and transparency in complaint handling, the IAU successfully implemented the following measures:

-- Install a secure, lockable complaint box to facilitate confidential written submissions. - Establish an official email address dedicated exclusively to IAU communications. - Introduce a standardized Complaint Register to record, track, and monitor all complaints systematically.
+- A secure, lockable complaint box was installed to enable confidential written submissions. - An official email address dedicated solely to IAU communications was established. - A standardized Complaint Register was introduced to systematically record, track, and monitor all complaints.

-These measures are designed to encourage whistleblowing and provide multiple reliable avenues for stakeholders to report concerns, while ensuring confidentiality and integrity.
-In addition, a complaint box will remain available on the Department premises for both staff and the public to report instances or suspicions of bribery and corruption.
+These initiatives have strengthened whistleblowing mechanisms by providing multiple reliable and confidential reporting channels.
+Additionally, the complaint box remains available on Department premises for use by both staff and the public to report suspected cases of bribery and corruption.